junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Doctor/Cas: "see you next time, somewhere in the universe, some time in the future or past" "Look forward to it, Doctor" smile and wave goodbye

-cute comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)
+witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)

 Brian looks to the Doctor, so serious: "What happened to the other people who travel with you?"
 Doctor: "Some left me.
 Some got left behind.
 And some... not many but... some died.  (off Brian's horrified look) Not them.
 Not them, Brian.
 Never them." ending: Doctor: "I know.
 You both have lives here.
 Beautiful, messy lives.
 This is what makes you so fabulously human.
 You don't want to give them up.
 I understand."
 Brian: "Actually, it's you they can't give up, Doctor.
 And I don't think they should.
 Go with him.
 Go save every world you can find.
 Who else has that chance?
 Life'll still be here."
 Doctor: "You could come, Brian."
 Brian: "Somebody has to water the plants.
 Just... bring them back safe."
 (S07E04)